EdoardoLaGreca/scrtp/doc/protocol.md

 input signals:  S-<-<-<-<-<-<-C
 ```

-## Authentication and encryption
+## Security

-All the packets between the two endpoints are encripted using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
-Make sure to have a certificate in your server.
+All the packets between the two endpoints are encripted using [IPsec](https://en.wikipedia.org/wiki/IPsec).

 ## Compression